kardianos/vendor-spec/README.md

 	 vendor package's paths.
  * Q: Why omit the revision number?
     - A: revision numbers are not guaranteed to be sequential in distributed version control systems.
-Centralized systems should just use Version.
+Centralized systems should just use Revision.
  * Q: Why not contain a hash of each package to ensure the package doesn't change?
     - A: The copied package will change when the imports are